Boreas09/alexandria-docs/src/alexandria_encoding/alexandria_encoding-rlp-RLPTrait.md

 #### Returns

-- `(RLPType, offset, size)` - A tuple containing the RLPType the offset and the size of the RLPItem to decode # Errors _ empty input - if the input is empty _ input too short - if the input is too short for a given
+- `(RLPType, offset, size)` - A tuple containing the RLPType the offset and the size of the RLPItem to decode

+#### Errors

+- empty input - if the input is empty
+- input too short - if the input is too short

 Fully qualified path: `alexandria_encoding::rlp::RLPTrait::decode_type`